RyanGA09/RyanGA09/README.md

                                 <li>Undergraduate Thesis/ Bachelor Thesis (Skripsi)</li>
                             </ul>
                             <p>
-                                Enrolled in Bachelor of Computer Science by Institut Teknologi Adhi Tama Surabaya, an Informatics Engineering Learning Program, with a focus on programming, data analysis, and software engineering.
+                                Graduated from Bachelor of Computer Science by Institut Teknologi Adhi Tama Surabaya, an Informatics Engineering Learning Program, with a focus on programming, data analysis, and software engineering.
 Participated in practical labs, assistantships, seminars, internships, community service, and thesis research.
 Proficient in C++, Python, Laravel, SQL, Machine Learning, and various tools like Figma, Tableau, GitHub, and TensorFlow.
 Ready to contribute to the field of technology and data analytics.
                             </p>
                         </td>
                     </tr>